UCSB-AMPLab/telar-docs/docs/1-getting-started.md

 1. What stories do you want to tell?
 2. What are the key moments in each story?
-3. What images or details will anchor each step?
+3. What images or details will anchor each story?
-4. What information belongs in the brief answer and what in the deeper layers?
+4. What information belongs in the brief answer and what in the panel layers?

-Planning this out on paper or in a digital tool will make the implementation much easier.
+Drafting these answers and panels will make the implementation much easier.

 {: .tip }
 > **Tip: Get Inspired**